 Other than skipping the unclog process, gutter guards extend the life of your gutters – in turn keeping the water away from the house and foundation.
-Deciding which gutter system is right for you can be tough given there are numerous gutter options to choose from.
-To help, we will go through multiple types of gutters, and gutter guards, and what we recommend.
+Deciding which gutter system is right for you can be challenging, given there are numerous gutter options to choose from.
+To help, we will go through multiple types of gutters and gutter guards and what we recommend.

 3 Best Gutter Guards For Homeowners